 For now, the site is mostly about how to visit Rome, what to do, practical matters like how to get around, how to avoid getting ripped off, how to avoid the lines, and especially, about places to eat.

-These are the things people have asked me the most about, especially if they were staying at our B&B!
+These are the things people have asked me the most about, especially when they were staying at our B&B.

 The main menu at the top is divided into three sections: